CANCELLED – new date will be announced.

 But does mahr merely entail the “sale” of a woman, or can it serve other purposes as well?

 In this seminar, the lived experiences of Norway’s regulation of mahr will be examined.
 Building on a study of the Iranian diaspora in Norway, Marianne Bøe will explore the forms that mahr can take in contemporary Norwegian society.
 In her study, Bøe has conducted interviews with members of the Iranian diaspora, and has also studied documents relevant for Norway’s marriage ritual regulation.
 Does the present regulation of mahr contribute to safeguarding gender equality and the rights of women, or does it have other unintended effects?

-The seminar takes place at the seminar room at the ground floor of Sosiologisk institutt, Rosenberggaten 39, between 12.30 and 14.00.
-A lunch will be served.
+The seminar takes place at the meeting room at the 2nd floor of Sampol, Christies gate 15, on Tuesday 15th of May, from 12.30 to 14.00.
+A light lunch will be served,